ttulka/chickenfoot/README.md

 ### Decrement

-The decrement command decrement the value of the selected register if its current value is greater than zero.
+The decrement command decreases the value of the selected register if its current value is greater than zero.

-An example of decrementing the register *r1* two times after incrementing it three times:
+An example of decrementing *r1* two times after incrementing it three times:

 ```chickenfoot